ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 DirectoryAds integration

-When DirectoryAds is installed and Show ad slots behind paywall blur is on, ad slots render behind the blurred profile content in paywall mode.
-You monetize the impression even when the viewer can't read the profile.
-(Only applies in paywall mode — other modes either don't blur or don't cover the page.)
+When DirectoryAds is installed and Show ad slots behind paywall blur is on, ad zones render behind the blurred profile content in paywall mode.
+You monetize the impression even when the visitor cannot see the profile.
+Only applies in paywall mode.

 Common questions

-By default the engine only activates for logged-out viewers (the Enable Visibility Engine for logged-out visitors toggle).
+By default the engine only activates for logged-out visitors.
 If signed-in members are also getting gated, you probably have a rule group whose verdict is hide or blur matching their context.
-Open the Visibility Rules tab and review your rule groups top-to-bottom — check which group matches on Auth = Logged in with their plan ID.
-Most common fix: add a top-priority rule with condition Viewer role = Member → verdict show.
+Open the Visibility Rules tab and review your rule groups top-to-bottom -- check which group matches on Auth = Logged in with their plan ID.
+Most common fix: add a top-priority rule with condition Viewer role = Member and verdict show.

 What's the difference between Cutoff and Paywall mode?

-Cutoff & Fade shows the natural page up to a chosen element (header / quote / about / first tab) and fades the rest with the CTA card sitting below.
+Cutoff & Fade shows the natural page up to a chosen element and fades the rest with the CTA card sitting below.
 Paywall renders the full profile, blurs all of it, and overlays the CTA card on top.
 Cutoff is the softer treatment (visitors see real preview value); Paywall is the harder gate (visitors see structure but no content).
-Pick based on how much pressure you want to put on sign-up.

-Can I set different rules for different membership plans?
+Can I set different CTA messages for different membership plans?

 Do rules run before or after the mode setting?

 Rules run first.
-The engine evaluates rule groups top-to-bottom; first matching group wins and its verdict is applied.
-If no group matches, the verdict falls back to the card's Default if no rule matches dropdown.
-Only then does the mode setting (Buttons only / Cutoff / Paywall) translate the verdict into actual rendering.
-So a rule saying "Show full to admins" wins regardless of which mode you picked.
+The engine evaluates rule groups top-to-bottom; the first matching group wins and its verdict is applied.
+If no group matches, the verdict falls back to the card's default action.
+Only then does the mode setting translate the verdict into rendering.
+A rule saying "Show full to admins" wins regardless of which mode you picked.
+When rules are active, the Profile Settings tab shows a yellow banner reminding you that rules override the mode.

 Will reverting the widget to default lose my rules and CTA text?

-No. Customer settings (your CTA text, mode picks, rules, design colors) are stored separately from the widget's code.
-Revert / Reinstall only swaps the underlying code — your saved settings carry over to the new version.
-This applies to Visibility Engine and every other DirectoryCustomize widget that's been migrated to the new settings store.
+No. Customer settings (CTA text, mode picks, rules, design colors, per-plan overrides) are stored separately from the widget code.
+Revert / Reinstall only swaps the underlying code -- your saved settings carry over to the new version.

 Does the Visibility Engine affect SEO?

-Buttons-only mode is SEO-neutral — search engines see the full profile.
-Cutoff and Paywall modes serve the full profile HTML to search engines (they receive the same content as a logged-in viewer) — the gating is applied client-side via JS, after the page has rendered.
-So your indexed content stays intact.
-That said, if you want different content served to crawlers vs. real visitors, that's a separate setup and can risk cloaking penalties — talk to support before going there.
+Buttons-only mode is SEO-neutral -- search engines see the full profile.
+Cutoff and Paywall modes serve the full HTML to search engines (they receive the same content as a logged-in viewer) -- the gating is applied client-side via JS, after the page has rendered.
+Your indexed content stays intact.

 Can I preview what a logged-out visitor sees without signing out?

 No hard limit.
-The engine evaluates them top-to-bottom and stops at the first match, so order matters — put your most-specific rules first and your catch-alls last.
-For performance, the engine short-circuits as soon as a group matches, so even with dozens of groups the per-request cost is minimal.
+The engine evaluates them top-to-bottom and stops at the first match, so order matters -- put your most-specific rules first and catch-alls last.
+Use the filter bar (appears automatically when you have multiple rule cards) to find specific rules quickly.
+Expand all / Collapse all buttons help manage long lists.

 Need more help?